kwurst/CS-448/Syllabus.md

 * Select and follow a suitable process model.
 * Analyze a project for professional, social, and ethical issues.
 * Learn new models, techniques, and technologies as needed and appreciate the necessity of such continuing professional development.

+## Civic Learning, Engagement Required (CLER) Course

+In this course we will be helping to write code for [AMPATH](http://www.ampathkenya.org/), a consortium of health centers working with the Kenyan government to provide healthcare in Kenya.

 ## LASC Student Learning Outcomes